 |

-Despite the fact that Irkutsk
+Despite the fact that Irkutsk is well

-colleges and 9 vocational schools.
-Every day 166,646 pupils attend
+36 institutes and colleges and 9 vocational schools.
+Every day 166,646

-Economy Department.
+and a regional Economy Department.

 Irkutsk is also a theatrical city.
-In the evenings bright lights are
+In the evenings bright lights

-34 libraries that house a total of 2.5 million books.
+cinemas and 34 libraries that house a total of 2.5 million books.

-If you want to come and visit us in Irkutsk,
+If you want to come and visit us in Irkutsk, keep in mind that

-month is July (+20.6 C).
-However, for our guests the Russian-style
+(+20.6 C).
+However, for our guests the Russian-style cordiality

-of its rich spiritual culture.
+its rich spiritual culture.

 |